ZcashFoundation/zebra/README.md

 - If Zebra fails downloading the Zcash parameters, use [the Zcash parameters download script](https://github.com/zcash/zcash/blob/master/zcutil/fetch-params.sh) instead.

-- Zebra falsely estimates that it's close to the tip when the network connection goes down [#4649](https://github.com/ZcashFoundation/zebra/issues/4649).

 - Block download and verification sometimes times out during Zebra's initial sync [#5709](https://github.com/ZcashFoundation/zebra/issues/5709).
 The full sync still finishes reasonably quickly.

 - No Windows support [#3801](https://github.com/ZcashFoundation/zebra/issues/3801).
 We used to test with Windows Server 2019, but not any more; see the issue for details.